-\section{Introduction}
+\section{INTRODUCTION}

-A classifier usually makes predictions for a test sample by selecting the class label with the highest predicted probability.
-Such a strategy is insufficient to meet the growing interest in characterizing the prediction reliability in real applications such as medical diagnosis \cite{esteva2017dermatologist, kompa2021second} and autonomous vehicles \cite{kalra2016driving, qayyum2020securing}.
-To address this need, we can minimize a mixed cost on miss-classification and rejection to allow refraining from making any prediction on a test sample with high uncertainty.
-For instance, we may refrain from predicting an observation $x$ with small $\max_{k\in \{0,1\}} \hat p_{k}(x)$ for the binary response, where $\hat p_{k}(x)$ is the estimated probability using the training data for being class $k$ at observation $x$ \cite{chow1970optimum, herbei2006classification, bartlett2008classification}.
-This idea has been applied to different learning algorithms and extended to the multi-class classification problem \cite{cortes2016boosting,ni2019calibration,charoenphakdee2021classification}.
-Alternatively, another line of work adopts the set-valued prediction framework where the classifier outputs all plausible labels at $x$ using the estimated probabilities $\hat{p}_{k}(x)$.
-For example, one may construct $\hat C(x) =\{k: \hat p_k(x)\geq \tau_k\}$ with $\tau_k$ selected to guarantee a desired coverage of the true label \cite{vovk2005algorithmic}.
+A classifier typically generates predictions for a test sample by choosing the class label associated with the highest predicted probability.
+This approach proves inadequate for addressing the increasing demand for assessing prediction reliability in practical scenarios, such as medical diagnosis \citep{esteva2017dermatologist, kompa2021second} and autonomous vehicles \citep{kalra2016driving, qayyum2020securing}.
+One approach for addressing this challenge involves minimizing a combined cost associated with misclassification and rejection, permitting the avoidance of predictions for test samples exhibiting high uncertainty.
+For example, if the maximum estimated probability $\max_{k\in \{0,1\}} \hat p(k|x)$ for the binary response is low where $\hat p(k|x)$ is the estimated probability of beging in class $k$ using the training data, we might choose not to predict a test observation $x$ \citep{chow1970optimum, herbei2006classification, bartlett2008classification}.
+This idea has been implemented across various learning algorithms and expanded to address multi-class classification problems \citep{cortes2016boosting,ni2019calibration,charoenphakdee2021classification}.
+The set-valued prediction via conformal prediction provides an alternative framework \citep{vovk2005algorithmic,papadopoulos2002inductive,lei2015distribution,gammerman2013learning}, in which the classifier generates a set covering all possible labels for a given observation $x$ based on the conformal score function $s(x,k)$ that measures the plausibility of label for $x$ being $k$, e.g., $s(x,k)\leftarrow \hat p(k|x)$.
+For instance, one can form the calibrated set-valued prediction set $C(x) = \{k: s(x,k) \geq \tau_k\}$, with $\tau_k$ being class-dependent and calculated to ensure a desired coverage of the true label \citep{vovk2005algorithmic}.